 - Depression, panic/anxiety, and other mental health disorders

 The signs and symptoms of marijuana use will vary from person to person, depending upon a number of factors.
 The following are among the more common indicators that a person has been abusing marijuana.
-The more signs and symptoms a person displays, the greater the likelihood that he or she may be abusing marijuana or engaging in a similarly destructive behavior.
+The more signs and symptoms a person displays, the greater the likelihood that they may be abusing marijuana or engaging in a similarly destructive behavior.

 - Changes in peer group (especially among young adults)